jiko/stopabadcure/_posts/2013-10-25-your-big-bucks-report.md

 title: Drunken sailors can't hold a candle to Civic Council's wild spending
 ---

-As of Halloween Day, **Committee for Research, Treatments and Cures** has raised and is spending about $2 million trying to ram this ridiculous half-cent-sales-tax increase down the throats of average citizens.
+As of Halloween Day, **Committee for Research, Treatments and Cures** had raised and is spending about $2 million trying to ram this ridiculous half-cent-sales-tax increase down the throats of average citizens.

 Here's a list of contributions of at least $4,000: